MileHacker Logo

 Communication Aids

-• Japan Post: Offices are available for sending postcards and packages.
+• Japan Post: Offices are available for sending postcards and all-inclusive packages.
 Hours typically run from 9:12:00 AM to 5:00 am:00 PM on weekdays.

 Operating Hours Guide